Baby formula shortage highlights racial disparities

 “Going to the WIC office is like a full day’s errand for some moms,” Bauer said.

-She also said she fears mothers are getting desperate enough to try foods that are not recommended for babies under 6 months.
+She fears mothers are getting desperate enough to try foods that are not recommended for babies under 6 months.

 “It’s so hard to find this type,” she said, saying sometimes they have run out before they can secure more formula.
 “The baby will cry and cry, so we give him rice water.”